During our four-year study programme, we combine theory with practice and invest a great deal in your personal development and guidance.

 In the first year of the bachelor study programme of Hotel Management School Maastricht, you will become acquainted with the hotel industry.
-You will study two modern foreign languages and follow courses such as marketing, management accounting and both operations and human resource management.
+You will study English and one other modern foreign language and follow courses such as marketing, management accounting and both operations and human resource management.

 In the second year of our 4-year bachelor programme you will participate in an internship abroad.
 Furthermore, we will continue expanding your core knowledge.

 The third and fourth year are all about hotel management and change management.
 In this phase, you will show that you can also function at a strategic level.
 You will choose your own courses, whereby specializing during the last year and a half of the programme.
 An exchange to a partner university is also an option.
 The last five months of the course are reserved for your management internship.

 First-year students start with Boostcamp before the courses begin.
 During these introduction days, you will receive a boost in 'the world of hospitality'.

 The varied programme has been carefully selected.
 The goal is to help you find your way and to make you feel welcome in our campus community.
 The Boostcamp will focus on Hospitality, Gastronomy, Innovation and having a Global Mind.